Select Department

 • Adjusting the microphone recording volume from the Audacity toolbar.

-• Turning down the gain level on your Audio Interface (If you’re using an XLR Microphone)
+• Turning down the gain level on your interface (If you’re using an XLR Microphone)

 • Adjust the recording level on your microphone itself (If it has this capability which is mostly found on USB Microphones)